owncast/owncast.github.io/content/donated.md

 - Be listed as a public streamer on our [Directory](https://directory.owncast.online) where people would discover you.
 - Stream consistently enough to make it worthwhile for everyone involved, and that you expect to continue streaming into the future.
 - Plan on making an effort to build an audience.
-- Nothing NSFW or crazy offensive since we'll be responsible for these servers.
+- Nothing NSFW or crazy offensive.
+As always, if you run your own server you can do whatever you like.
+But in this case we'll be responsible for the servers and they'll be shown to the general public, so we want the content to be generally accessible.
 - Work with us in providing feedback, testing new features, and being patient with any hiccups.

 ## Disclaimers